AdobeDocs/app-builder/src/pages/guides/app_builder_guides/configuration/index.md

 #### Runtime Manifest

-The `runtimeManifest` field holds the backend configuration deployed into Adobe I/O Runtime.
-The full spec can be found [here](https://github.com/apache/openwhisk-wskdeploy/tree/master/specification/html).
+The `runtimeManifest` field holds the back-end configuration deployed into Adobe I/O Runtime; its full spec can be found [here](https://github.com/apache/openwhisk-wskdeploy/tree/master/specification/html).
 Acceptable values for the `limits` fields below can be found on the [Runtime System Settings](https://developer.adobe.com/runtime/docs/guides/using/system_settings/) page.
-Here is an example to get started:
+Here is an example `runtimeManifest`:

 ```yaml
 runtimeManifest